MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals.md

 For more information about how you can protect files by using the free Rights Management sharing application, see the [Rights Management sharing application guide for users](../rms-client/sharing-app-user-guide.md).

 RMS for individuals is an example of a self-service signup that is supported by Azure Active Directory.
-For more information about how this works, see [What is Self-Service Signup for Azure?](https://azure.microsoft.com/documentation/articles/active-directory-self-service-signup/) in the Microsoft Azure documentation.
+For more information about how this works, see [What is Self-Service Signup for Azure?](/active-directory/active-directory-self-service-signup) in the Azure Active Directory documentation.

 ## Next steps
 See [How users sign up for RMS for individuals](rms-for-individuals-user-sign-up.md), for step-by-step instructions and a technical overview of what's happening in the background.